 Of course, this argument fails to take into account what is fair to the consumer, and how knowingly selling defective cars puts everyone at risk.

 If you recently purchased a vehicle from CarMax and were injured in a car accident as a result of a defect in the vehicle, you may be able to file a claim for damages.
 Greg Coleman Law will offer a free consultation for consumers pursuing a CarMax lawsuit.
-Contact us today and get the justice you deserve.
+Contact a Knoxville personal injury lawyer today and get the justice you deserve.